williamtroup/JsonTree.js/README_NUGET.md

 - 🌈 Full CSS theme support (using :root variables), with dark and light themes.
 - 🔍 22 data types supported by default (such as Object, Array, primitive types, and even Sets, Maps, and HTML DOM elements).
 - 🔍 Custom data types support.
+- 🔨 Import and convert CSV and HTML files to JSON!
 - 🔣 Support to show the data types, array/object sizes, comas, and opening/closing symbols!
 - ☑️ Fully configurable per DOM element!
 - 📂 Close and open all objects, arrays, sets, maps, and HTML objects.